yvarbanov/odf-cleanup/Documentation/odf-cleanup.md

 - **Outcome:** Referenced items targeted for cleanup, unreferenced items left in trash

 #### **Key Point:**
-This decision relies on the **cached dependency analysis** from `_find_active_to_trash_dependencies()`.
+This decision relies on the **cached dependency analysis** from `_discover_descendants_and_dependencies()`.
 Without this pre-computed map, the system couldn't determine which trash CSI-snaps are actually needed for LAB cleanup.

 ### CSI-Snap Parent Relationship Decision